idsla/FedImpute/docs/user-guide/scenario_simulation.md

 )
 ```

+## Supported Data Partition Strategies

+- **Natural Partition**: this can be done by reading list of datasets, see `data_prep` section in documentation, the input will be list of datasets (federated data) and no further partition will be applied.
+- **Artifical Partition**
+    - `column`: partition based on discrete values of the column in the dataset
+    - `iid-even`: iid partition with even sample sizes
+    - `iid-dir`： iid parititon with sample sizes following dirichlet distribution
+    - `niid-dir`: non-iid partition based on some columns with dirichlet ditribution
+    - `niid-path`: non-iid partition based on some columns with pathological distribution (shard partition)

+## Supported Missing Data Mechanism

+- `mcar`: MCAR missing mechanism
+- `mar-homo`: Homogeneous MAR missing mechansim
+- `mar-heter`: Heterogeneous MAR missing mechanism
+- `mnar-homo`: Homogeneours MNAR missing mechanism
+- `mnar-heter`: Heterogenous MNAR missing mechanism

 ## Classical Simulation Function - `simulate_scenario`

 The `simulate_scenario` method has the following major parameters for data partitioning and missing data simulation.